-The Capital Improvement Fund may be used for the purchase of a replacement automobile and other major improvements and maintenance to the SCKLS facility.
+The Capital Improvement Fund may be used for the purchase of a replacement vehicle as well as major improvements and maintenance to the SCKLS facility.
 Each year SCKLS updates a Five-Year Capital Improvement Plan of anticipated expenditures.
-This transfer also allows for the annual accrual of \$28,000 for roof and parking lot replacements and repairs that are planned for 2016-2018.
+This transfer also allows for the annual accrual of funds for a roof replacement and repairs that are planned for 2018.
+The amount of transfer in 2013 was to offset an estimated \$225,000 in parking lot replacements occurring in 2013-2014.
+In addition, the amount of transfer in 2013 was due to unanticipated and unbudgeted income from a Library Service and Technology Act (LSTA) in the amount of \$53,432 which created savings in Salaries line item.